kotor-speedruns/kotor-speedruns.github.io/kotor1/Route Guides/Any% NMG.md

     - Throw two Concs (use Carth if he is present) at center turret
     - If all three turrets are stunned (59.6% chance), take the elevator to the Garage
     - If two turrets are stunned (33.9% chance) and MC is alone, you can either QL or run for the elevator
-      - The last turret has a 30% chance to miss you
+      - The last turret has a 30% (as a Scoundrel) or 20% (as a Scout) chance to miss you
       - If you are killed, reload the QS from the main menu and try again
     - If one or fewer turrets are stunned, QL and try again
-      - You only have a 9% chance to survive if two turrets are active, and a 2.7% chance if all three are active
+      - You only have a 9% (or 4%) chance to survive if two turrets are active, and a 2.7% (or 0.8%) chance if all three are active
   - For the 1-Conc skip (up to 34.56% chance of success):
     - Throw one Conc at the central turret
     - If all three turrets are stunned (21.6% chance), take the elevator to the Garage